Vernacular Mansions of Southeast Asia

 3. 137 Pillars House: The Lanna Legend (Chiang Mai, Thailand)

-This landmark takes its name from the sheer volume of its foundations.
+The 137 Pillars House takes its name from the sheer volume of its foundations.
 Originally the 19th-century headquarters of the British Borneo Company, it represents the height of the teak trade.
 The structure is a masterpiece of “Pillar Logic,” elevating the living quarters high above the ground to catch the breeze.
 It serves as our primary bridge into the history of the Northern Teak Lords.

 4. Raya Heritage: The Modern Blueprint (Chiang Mai, Thailand)